How to Eliminate Excess Sugar from Your Body

-If your body is overwhelmed with sugar, you’ll experience symptoms like hyperactivity, chronic fatigue, infections, headaches, depression, colds, sinusitis problems, drowsiness, mental disorientation, etc.
+If your body is overwhelmed with sugar, you’ll experience symptoms like hyperactivity, chronic fatigue, infections, headaches, depression, colds, sinusitis problems, drowsiness, mental disorientation, etc. So, read on to learn more about the steps you can take to eliminate excess sugar from your body.

 The relation between sugar and weight gain